West Virginia Bounty Hunter Guide: Requirements and Steps

 Private Investigator/ Private Detective

-Private investigators (PIs) look for information regarding personal, financial, or criminal matters for their clients.
+Private investigators (PIs), also known as private detectives (PDs), look for information regarding personal, financial, or criminal matters for their clients.
 Private investigators in West Virginia are licensed by the West Virginia Secretary of State (SOS).
 To become a licensed private investigator, you must:

 - Be at least 18 years of age